exlskills/course-ASAP-backend-dev-node-gql-mongo/00_A$AP Learn/01_Docker-Based Dev Environment/02_What is Docker/index.md

 From the software developer's point of view, Docker containers are no different than VMs.
 Both are *virtual* (vs. *bare metal*) and run OS different from that of the host.
 To a hardware-focused person, though, containers are very different from traditional VMs because VMs use independent *slices* of the available host resources, whereas containers are ultimately *programs* running within the host's OS and *managed* by Docker.

 This is the last time we're going to compare containers and VMs.
-Let's go by the developer's view and think of containers as independent machines with convenient resource sharing options with the host machine.
+Let's go by the developer's view and think of containers as independent machines, conveniently sharing resources of and with the host machine.
 In other words, when you have a laptop with two Docker containers running on it - you've got *three machines* running - great!

 Containers are usually thought of as *running* (machines).
 However, they can be *not running* (exited) or *starting/stopping* - similarly to your laptop being in suspended mode or going in/out of it.